Theory of Change · v2.2 3 SYSTEMIC GAPS · 4 PATHWAYS · 15+ SMART OUTCOMES · 48-MONTH HORIZON REF · DECLEANUP.NET

 Organizers

-Launch campaigns
+Launch campaigns.

 Funders

-Anyone can fund impact
+Anyone can fund impact.

-Trade.
+Earn.
 Govern.
 Stake.
 Verify.

 Partners

-Municipalities & waste
+Municipalities & waste.

 Developers

-Build & maintain
+Build & maintain.

-What must be true and how we test it
+What must be true, and how we test it

 Every pathway rests on assumptions.
 We state them, test early, and pivot if they fail.